 Multiple attempts were made by SLF to obtain utility data from third-party managers.
 In cases where incomplete data was provided for a given utility account, the missing data was estimated by EPL based on the data available.
-In cases where no data was provided for a given account, consumption was estimated by EPL based on the average utility use intensity of the CRE portfolio as of 2014.
+In cases where no data was provided for a given account, consumption was estimated by EPL based on the average 2021 utility use intensity of properties of the corresponding asset classes tracked by EPL.